What is an advisory board, and what do they do?

 Voting Rights

 When it comes to voting rights, there are significant differences between a board of directors and an advisory board.
-The board of directors holds voting rights, allowing them to make substantial decisions and organizational changes.
+The board of directors holds voting rights, allowing it to make substantial decisions and organizational changes.
 They can remove the CEO or alter the executive management team.

 This distinction in voting rights is fundamental to understanding the different roles and responsibilities of these two types of boards.
 The board of directors holds the power to steer the organization’s direction and make significant decisions, while the advisory board provides non-binding recommendations and counsel to the leadership team.